So you’re a Salesforce user? Do you enjoy using it? Does it make you more productive?

 List Views have much greater functionality in Lightning with the likes of pinning, resizing columns, and more.
 But one of the greatest list features is the ability to view records of different stages grouped together in a great looking Kanban/pipeline.

-To turn this on, you simply need to have a List View which displays a few fields and is grouped in the certain way.
+To turn this on, you simply need to have a List View which displays a few fields and is grouped in a certain way.
 The best example to use here is Leads or Opportunities, ensure you have the stage or status field on the list view and voila, Kanban enabled for you!
 Check out this handy guide to do it in seconds.

 7. Customise Navigation